Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 # How to add a package to nixpkgs

-So, you created a local package.
-This is generally the first step of a process that goes further, to the publication of the package into the nixpkgs repository.
-We will see that more in details.
+> In the previous section, you learned how to create what we call (here at the Gricad team) a *local package*.
+That's a package that is based on the available nixpkgs distribution of your system Nix installation.
+We will now see how, with very minor differences, a such package could be integrated into the official nixpkgs repository.

-## First step : get a local copy of nixpkgs tree
+## First step : get a local copy of the nixpkgs tree

 Checkout the Nixpkgs source tree: